-The original Mortal Kombat movie just turned 20 years old, and we’re here to celebrate the best quotes from the film!
+The original Mortal Kombat movie is 25 years old, and we’re here to celebrate the best Mortal Kombat quotes!

 Depending on who you ask, Mortal Kombat (1995) is either one of the worst movies of all time, or one of the best video game adaptations ever created.
 We (and by we, I mean me, this writer, right here) happen to have a soft spot in our hearts for the film that pits a couple of regular guys and gals against an evil emperor and his equally as evil sorcerer.